maorcc/hassio-addon-transmission/transmission/DOCS.md

 Regular steps for installing an add-on:

 1. Add this repository to your Add-on Store.
-The easy way to do it is to click on [this link](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fmaorcc%2Fhassio-addon-transmission) that will open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.
+The easy way is to click this **[ link ](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fmaorcc%2Fhassio-addon-transmission)** that will open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.
 Alternatively you can manually add the repository `https://github.com/maorcc/hassio-addon-transmission` to your Home Assistant add-ons repositories list.

 2. Go to the Home Asistant **Add-on store**.

 3. Find the "Transmission" add-on and click on it.

 4. Click on the "INSTALL" button.

 5. Turn on the **Show in sidebar** and **Start on boot** options.

 ## Configuration